 Can you afford not to get a massage.
 Without it you will train in pain, you will get more injuries, you will take longer to recover, you will always be in danger of reinjury and you may never reach your potential.

 For further details, questions, or a massage contact the Momentum Sport Massage Expert

-If you don't live in the Stockport area where Owen our resident masseur is based, we have a directory of other professional sports masseurs on the site.
+If you don't live in the SW London area where Vanessa our resident masseur is based, we have a directory of other professional sports masseurs on the site.
 Click here to find out more about them.
 They should be able to get your legs in better shape for running.